Megaton Dias: Grappling career

 Dias has established himself as a decorated competitor across multiple prestigious BJJ tournaments.
 His accolades include medals at the Pan-American Championship, European Championship, World Jiu-Jitsu Championship, U.S. National Championship, Rickson Gracie International Championship, and Rio de Janeiro State Championship.
 He is also a veteran of the ADCC Submission Wrestling World Championship, showcasing his versatility in submission grappling.

 A standout achievement in Dias's career is his participation in every World Jiu-Jitsu Championship since its inception in 1996, making him the only competitor to achieve this feat.
 His longevity is further highlighted by his continued success in adult black belt divisions well into his 50s, including gold-medal victories against younger competitors as recently as 2023.
 In 2023, Dias made history at the IBJJF World Championship by becoming the first coral belt to compete in the lightweight division, further cementing his legacy.

 Master career

 As a master-level competitor, Dias has continued to dominate.
 On May 31, 2023, he competed at the IBJJF Master International - North America Championship, securing gold medals in both the Master 6 lightweight and absolute divisions.
 Later that year, on September 2, 2023, he won the Master 6 lightweight division at the IBJJF Master World Championship, reinforcing his status as a BJJ legend.

 Personal life

-Dias resides in Phoenix, Arizona, with his family.
-His wife, Luciana, and daughter, Mackenzie Dern, are both accomplished BJJ black belts trained under his guidance.
-His lifelong dedication to martial arts, spanning over five decades since 1976, reflects his deep passion for both judo and BJJ.
+Dias lived in Phoenix, Arizona, with his family.
+His wife, Luciana, and daughter, Mackenzie Dern, are both BJJ black belts.